Homework 7: Linear models.¶

 3, 3, 3, 3, 3, 3, 3, 3, 3, 3, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4])

-(b) Simulate one data set, and fit a linear model to these data to predict how the average amount spent on sweets depends on the number of children.
-You should fit a standard ("least squares") linear model, using either of the methods shown in class: scikit-learn or direct use of the formula.
-Plot the data with the estimated line on top.
-(Note: since the SD of $X$ depends on $C$, the standard linear model is not the optimal method; our job here is to see how well it does in practice.)
+(a) Fit a linear model to these data to predict how the average amount of time spent on the site depends on the number of seconds.
+You may use either of the methods shown in class: scikit-learn or direct use of the formula.

 3. More mosquitos¶